rancher/os/docs/upgrading/index.md

 ### Upgrading

 Let's walk through upgrading!
 The `rancherctl os upgrade` command will automatically upgrade to the current release of RancherOS.
 The current release is designated as the most recent release of RancherOS.
-If you are a couple of versions behind, it's recommended to upgrade to each subsequent versions as RancherOS doesn't support going from v0.1.2 to v0.2.1 (skipping v0.2.0).

 ```bash
 $ sudo rancherctl os upgrade